iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.joinzoe.covid_zoe___2.2.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 1 reviews"/>
 </p>

+> Suddenly stopped working<br> :date: __2021-01-16 12:03:09__

+> This app worked well untill it was upgraded now it does not work on android the same .
+You struggle to give responses ha ha,the questioner doesn't work<br> :date: __2021-01-15 20:15:45__

+> Today my oxygen levels good my palate is sore and my nasal cavity feels horrid everything still tastes awful walking in bungalow flapping my arms started to cook for myself<br> :date: __2021-01-15 20:03:50__

+> Was reporting daily since March till the daily reminders stopped.
+On the advice of some of the reviews here, having not reported for about 4 months now because I have other important things going on in my life, I deleted the app thinking that would fix it and now can't login again.
+No password reminder emails received.
+This app is broken.<br> :date: __2021-01-13 21:24:10__

+> Doesn't show correct information in my area.
+Prof Whitty state infections increasing but your app shows them falling.
+Poor performance.<br> :date: __2021-01-11 17:27:57__

+> Edit: the missing figures issue has been resolved but now the graphs are missing from the week/month breakdown (just appears as a blank box).
+App has been missing the last digit off figures for over 2 months now.
+Sent screenshots to the developer 3 weeks ago but nothing has changed.
+E.g. 234 cases in my area show as 23.<br> :date: __2021-01-11 16:32:43__

 > Useless junk.
 Stats are wrong.
 Crashes.
 Was working yesterday to a point but now unusable with just a white screen.
 Yesterday the graph showed a decrease in cases but the text stated an increase your information is a joke.
 Tried reinstalling , no difference , uninstalled, not wasting anymore time on this.<br> :date: __2021-01-06 21:23:55__

 > Informative and reassuring, great app, a couple of months on and now the app is just a white screen, unable to open, please fix<br> :date: __2021-01-06 11:04:54__